 Octyl Cyanoacrylate – Medical applications

 Those are the common straight chain cyanoacrylates.
 However, the possibilities expand when we take side groups into account.
-Alkoxy alkyl cyanoacrylates can provide additional benefits such as low odor, low bloom, and increased flexibility, and are used in a variety of applications.
+Alkoxy alkyl cyanoacrylates provide additional benefits such as low odor, low bloom, and increased flexibility.

 Do you have a unique bonding requirement?
 Please let us know if we can assist you.